Interesting books and movies

 **Any Sherlock Holmes short stories and novelettes by Sir Arthur Conan Doyle.
 Find a collection and read several, in any order.
 The Complete Sherlock Holmes has them all in chronological order.

 ** Short stories by Mark Twain.
-My favorites are The Man Who Corrupted Hadleyburg and The 100,000 Note
+My favorites are The Man Who Corrupted Hadleyburg, The Celebrated Jumping Frog of Calaveras County, and The £1,000,000 Note

 Tarzan of the Apes by Edgar Rice Burroughs.
 Very different from the Disney movie.
 Skip the numerous sequels.